The Right Wood for the Right Place 適所適材Old Japanese Saying

 Gumi (Elaeagnus multiflora or cherry silverberry) is more a hedgewood or bush than tree.
 It has historically been cultivated primarily for the fruit it bears.
 It is stronger than Japanese White Oak, but lighter in weight.
 It has a distinctive yellow color that some people find attractive.
 I don’t get the attraction, but must admit it has a striking appearance.

 Gumi makes a fine, durable handle.
 It is a more expensive material.
-My handlemaker has shorter pieces suitable for oiirenomi handles in-stock, but nothing longer.
+My handlemaker is no longer able to procure this wood so we don’t offer Gumi handles.

 Ebony and Rosewood

 Ebony and Rosewood make elegant, durable, well-balanced handles for paring chisels, which are never struck with hammers and therefore unlikely to crack.
 But material costs are quite high.
 They are also custom order items that take some time to fabricate.